joshua0308/devops-notes/core-concepts/core-concepts.md

 # Scale the Deployment pods
 k scale deployment [deployment-name] --replicas=5
 ```

-`resources` allows you to constrain what a given container is allowed to run in terms of memory and CPU, etc.

 ### Deployment options
 Zero downtime deployments allow software updates to be deployed to production without impacting end users